Book recalls magic of trains

-The lonesome, deep sound of a train whistle in the still of the night is something Ralph Hughes III vividly recalls.
-It was an intriguing sound for a young boy who often stayed with his Grandmother Hughes in Knob Lick.
+The lonesome, deep sound of a train whistle in the still of the night is something Ralph Hughes III, of Fredericktown, vividly recalls.
+It was an intriguing sound for a young boy who often stayed with his grandmother Hughes in Knob Lick.

 He grew up hearing stories of trains.
 One story in particular weighed heavily on him.
 Hughes heard his grandmother's story about his paternal great-grandfather, Corum Acuff, who was the section foreman at Knob Lick for the St. Louis, Iron Mountain and Southern Railway, and who met his end in 1931 when a train hit the motorcar in which he was riding.